 WebinarJam offers the longest trial period (60 days) for just one dollar.
-During that time, you can host webinars with 3 presenters for 500 participants.
+During that time, you can host webinars with three presenters for 500 participants.

 WebinarJam charges $479 per year, which is about 39 dollars per month (similar to GoToMeeting).
-However, while with GoToMeeting you get 250 attendees per webinar, with WebinarJam you get double that – 500.
-It definitely seems like a better option.
+However, with GoToMeeting, you get 250 attendees per webinar.
+With WebinarJam, you get double that — 500.
+It seems like a better option.

 The platform also offers customizable autoresponder emails and clickable images/CTA buttons within the webinar that boost viewers’ conversions and sales.

-Let’s take a look at Zoho Meeting – yet another alternative for GoToMeeting.
+Let’s look at Zoho Meeting — yet another alternative for GoToMeeting.

 Zoho Meeting is overall more expensive than GoToMeeting.
-However, its basic 25-attendee plan is for sure better than GoToMeeting’s starter 10-attendee plan.
-The prices are similar, but you can 15 more participants.
+However, its basic 25-attendee plan is better than GoToMeeting’s starter 10-attendee plan.
+The prices are similar, but you can have 15 more participants.

 Zoho Meeting does not require the attendees to download any software, yet the platform works with all operating systems and devices.